shelby26/MarineGEO_HK/README.md

 Multistep data processing included:
-0_Raw sequence data
+0_Raw sequence data are availible on figshare at doi: ####

 1_RemoveAdaptors - use cutadapt in commandline to gunzip and trim F/R adapters

-2_dada2_quality control, filtering and chimera removal
+2_FilterAndTrim - use dada2 for quality control, filtering and chimera removal

-3_MACSE_protein translation and non-sense removal
+3_AATranslation - use MACSE for alignment and protein translation and to remove seqs with nonsense AA

-4_Database formatting
+4_AssignTaxonomy - Use Qiime2 for identity clustering and taxonomic assignments.
+Need a formatted database

-5_Qiime2 for identity clustering and taxonomic assignments
+5_FiguresAndStats - use R to look for data analysis importing ASV table and taxa tables.
+Run stats and make coarse figures

-6_R for data analysis and tables and coarse figures
+data - ASV and taxa tables.